 For all contracts over FTS a financial appraisal has been undertaken by the Head of Financial Services.
 The relevant Service Head must not award the contract until it has been approved by the Head of Financial Services, and a named contract manager appointed.

-For all quotes and tenders over the FTS threshold a Procurement Commencement Document (available from the Council’s intranet) which evaluates options for the solution to be procured and route to market must be produced and approved by the Procurement team and the relevant Head of Service.
+For all quotes and tenders over the FTS threshold a Procurement Commencement Document (available from the Council’s intranet) which evaluates options for the solution to be procured and route to market must be produced and approved by the Procurement Team and the relevant Head of Service.

 Where the contract is over £30k (including VAT) and is to be procured via a direct award (i.e. without competition or under a framework) officers must produce a Justification to Direct Award report.